colmi_r02_client

 Planned Feature

-• add more CLI functionlity
+• add more CLI functionality

 • pretty print HR and steps

-• sync all data to a file or sqlite db
+• sync all data to a file or SQLite db

 • simple web interface